Apr 25, 2017

 01. Sprint Planning Meetings

-Each sprint needs to be carefully planned including goal setting so that you can measure the results at the end of each sprint.
+Each sprint needs to be carefully planned, including goal setting, so you can measure the results at the end of each sprint.

-Before planning a sprint you need to decide on the number of resources available to work on the sprint.
-If you decide on a 2 week sprint and you have 4 people on the team then you have approximately 320 hours for completion of your marketing tasks (based on 40 hour week).
+Before planning a sprint, you need to decide on the number of resources available to work on the sprint.
+If you decide on a 2-week sprint and you have four people on the team, then you have approximately 320 hours to complete your marketing tasks (based on 40 hours per week).
 You should deduct at least 10% of that for unforeseen tasks (i.e. contingency).
 You will probably find that you need to allocate more than 10%.
-Try it out and see how you get on then you can change the contingency allocation accordingly.
+Try it out and see how you get on.
+Then, you can change the contingency allocation accordingly.

-So taking contingency into account, let's say you have 288 hours available across the 4 resources for a 2 week sprint.
+So taking contingency into account, let's say you have 288 hours available across the four resources for a 2-week sprint.
 The sprint planning meeting will have each 4 team members along with key business stakeholders and a scum master (the person who runs the meeting and the Sprints - generally the agile marketing project manager).

 The basic agenda for the meeting should be

-At the end of a sprint planning meeting, you should have a board with a list of tasks all under a “to do” column.
-As the sprint progresses the tasks will move from “to do” to “in progress” to “complete.”
-This board may be a whiteboard with post-it notes for each task or you may use an electronic board like JIRA provides.
+At the end of a sprint planning meeting, you should have a board with a list of tasks, all under a “to-do” column.
+As the sprint progresses, the tasks will move from “to do” to “in progress” to “complete.”
+This board may be a whiteboard with post-it notes for each task or use an electronic board like JIRA provides.

-The following is an illustration as to how the board (electronic or otherwise) might look during the sprint.
-At the end of the planning meeting all stories will be in the first column and the tasks in the second column - 'To Do'.
+The following illustrates how the board (electronic or otherwise) might look during the sprint.
+At the end of the planning meeting, all stories will be in the first column and the tasks in the second column - 'To Do'.

 02. Sprint Execution & Daily Scrum Meetings